Part 4: On The Road Again – Adventure Trip

 Bijagua village itself does not stand out with anything special.
 It has a small local supermarket there.
 As common for Central America, you can buy almost anything in such shops.
 There are goods starting from bread and yogurt up to the tires and drills in one place.

 If you ask me the food in Costa Rica is pretty boring and rather expensive.
 Many dishes here are based on beans and rise.
 This is the most popular garnish in Costa Rica.
-The tradition dish called Casado is also based on beans and rise, of course.
+The traditional dish called Casado is also based on beans and rise, of course.
 Edgars enjoyed it very much.
 Typically for Central and South America steak is common here too.
 Yet, to be honest I managed to get a good one only once.

 Adventure trip to Nicaragua